rhomobile/rhomobile-docs/docs/en/edge/guide/runtime_config.md

 </table>

 ### HTTP Authentication Limitations
-On Windows Mobile and Windows CE, using the Webkit, we only support the "Basic" and "Digest" forms of the Authenticate header as described in [This article](https://www.ietf.org/rfc/rfc2617.txt).
-This means that whenever using WM or WinCE, you'll need to pass the username and password over the network as clear-text.
-Keep this in mind when thinking about your app's security on these platforms.
+On Windows Mobile/CE with the Zebra Webkit, only "Basic" and "Digest" forms of the Authenticate header are supported.
+Therefore, usernames and passwords are passed over the network as clear text on those platforms.
+Keep this in mind when considering app security.
+For more information, please refer to the IETF article on [HTTP Authentication: Basic and Digest Access Authentication](https://www.ietf.org/rfc/rfc2617.txt).